Free SEO and lead teardown

 Design, first-screen message, mobile layout, page speed, service-page structure, calls to action, forms, local SEO basics, AI-search clarity, visible trust signals, and obvious migration risks.

 No. If a smaller fix is the sensible next move, that is the recommendation.
-A rebuild only makes sense when the current foundation is fighting the business: unclear pages, old platform drag, weak search structure, or lead paths that are harder than they should be.
+A revamp only makes sense when the current foundation is fighting the business: unclear pages, old platform drag, weak search structure, or lead paths that are harder than they should be.

-What happens if a rebuild makes sense?
+What happens if a build or revamp makes sense?

 First step

-Send your site
+Send your request